ChicoState/Assistop/README.md

 ## Getting Started
 Download the git repo and run the installation script as sudo `sudo ./install.sh` where it will run through a set of instructions and only prompt you to reboot.

-This will create a new wifi network called Assistop with the default passowrd of ChangeMe
+This will create a new wifi network called Assistop with the default password of ChangeMe